aristanetworks/aclabs/docs/quickstart.md

 ```

 ??? question "What's the password? :lock:"
-    Unless stated otherwise, the default username of `admin` and password of `admin` is used for all nodes in an Arista Community lab
+    The credentials used to access nodes within an Arista Community Lab environment will always be listed in the lab's documentation.

 ### API